 So I turned to two solutions: the menstrual cup and cloth pads.

 Most menstrual cups are silicone-based, and they are inserted into the vagina to collect blood which is then dumped out.
 Their flexible form relies on the vacuum-like benefits of the vaginal walls to stay in place.
 Yes!
-Put your vag vacuum to good use!
+Built-in technology!

 There are so many advantages to using a cup.
 You only need one, it can last up to 10 years, and you can even have it in place for up to 12 hours.
 Cups also collect way more blood than even a super+ tampon, so for those who have very heavy flows, they can be pretty revolutionary.